a13o/personal-site/_posts/2014-06-12-the-danger-of-game-options.md

 ### Fighting Game 102: The Scrub

 The next fighting game concept you learn is the scrub.
 Scrub is not simply a derogatory term used to describe players with little skill.
-The scrub is well defined in Sirlin's <a title="Playing to Win" href="http://www.sirlin.net/ptw" target="_blank">Playing to Win</a> book, available for free online.
+The scrub is well defined in Sirlin's <a title="Playing to Win" href="http://www.sirlin.net/ptw">Playing to Win</a> book, available for free online.
 From the book:

 > A scrub is a player who is handicapped by self-imposed rules that the game knows nothing about.